 Stanford Classics students benefit from a wide array of opportunities available through the department.
 In addition to an abundance of major and minor tracks, students may also choose to engage in an honors thesis project, or work towards a coterminal Masters degree, or take advantage of department support to study abroad in the Mediterranean region.

 The department offers five tracks to the ancient world: Classical Studies, Ancient History, Greek, Latin, and Greek & Latin.
-We have also recently added a joint major in Computer Science + Classics.

 There are four tracks in the Classics minor: Classical Studies, Ancient History, Classical Languages, and Philosophy & Literature.